 For details on unpairing your Apple Watch from its iPhone, see this article: Unpair Apple Watch with or without your iPhone or Watch.

 If all else fails, then it may be time to contact Apple Support.
 Sometimes they can offer additional troubleshooting tips if your Apple Watch isn’t tracking your steps.

 Can my Apple Watch track my steps even if it’s in my pocket?

-To some degree yes, your Apple Watch can still track activity if you place it on your pocket since it uses the accelerometer and data from its built-in GPS to determine steps and movement.
+To some degree, yes, your Apple Watch can still track activity if you place it in your pocket since it uses the accelerometer and data from its built-in GPS to determine steps and movement.

 However, the readings are not as accurate as when you wear it on your wrist because it cannot track your arm motion data from your swinging arms.

 Does my watch track activity and steps when I’m at the store and pushing a shopping cart around?

 Yes, even with your hands holding onto a shopping cart, your watch still tracks your motion and counts that activity (steps.)
 Your watch calculates this information from the accelerometer and GPS data.

 How do I set up my Apple Watch to track my steps and motion activities (walking, running, etc)?

 Once you allow your watch access to your Location, Motion & Fitness, and Heart Rate data, you don’t need to do anything else.
 Just wear your watch and go!